obodriagovatvonagedotcom/nexmo-developer/_tutorials/reports/create-report.md

   -d '{"account_id": "$API_KEY","product": "SMS","direction": "outbound","start_date": "2019-06-01T00:00:00+0000","end_date": "2019-07-01T00:00:00+0000"}'
 ```

+The response contains a `request_id`.
+Make a note of this as you will need it to [check the report status](/reports/tutorials/create-and-retrieve-a-report/reports/check-report-status).

-> When generating reports with a date range, `start_date` is inclusive, but `end_date` is exclusive.
-This means that in the above example we would not match any SMS messages sent at 00:00:00
+> **Note**: When you filter using a date range, `start_date` is inclusive, but `end_date` is exclusive.
+This means that the above example would not include any SMS messages sent at `00:00:00`.

-For a full list of available reports, see the [reports API reference](/api/reports)
+For a full list of the filter parameters available, see the [Reports API reference](/api/reports).